-A wide variety of temporary worker visas are available, depending on your specific circumstances.
-Differentiating between the different types can seem daunting, and it’s wise to consult an attorney who is experienced in immigration law to help you navigate the process.
+Various temporary worker visas are available, depending on your specific circumstances.
+Differentiating between the various types of employment visas can seem daunting, and it’s wise to consult an attorney who is experienced in immigration law to help you navigate the process.

 To obtain a temporary work visa, the U.S. employer you intend to work for must petition U.S. Citizenship and Immigration Services (USCIS).
-Having this petition approved is necessary before you can initiate the process of applying for any type of temporary worker visa.
+Having this petition approved is necessary before you can initiate the process of applying for any type of temporary worker visa in the USA.